 We offer both Ice climbing weeks and Ice climbing weekends – get in touch for bespoke quotes.

 We run the Ice climbing course from our base in Chamonix, France.
 Chamonix is an exciting destination for any adventure enthusiast, it is the capital of alpinism and an incredibly inspiring town to visit.
-It is a 1h30 drive from Chamonix to Cogne in Italy, if conditions favour we will spend half the week in Cogne.
+It is a 1h30 drive from Chamonix to Cogne in Italy, and if conditions favour we will spend the week in Cogne.

 - Guides expenses